Carrin F. Patman, Chair

 In 2014, Carrin completed a year‐long Advanced Leadership Fellowship at Harvard University.
 One area of focus concerned transportation (including urban transit) and infrastructure.
 She is also an American Leadership Forum Senior Fellow (Class XXIX).

 Carrin’s civic involvement reflects her passion for community service.
-Currently, she is on the University of Texas Health Science Center at Houston Development Board.
 She is a founding board member of the Center for Women in Law at the University of Texas School of Law and a senior trustee of the UT Law School Foundation.

 Carrin has chaired or co‐chaired fundraising events for worthy causes, including for Interfaith Ministries of Greater Houston, American Leadership Forum, the Texas Defender Service, the Houston Area Women’s Center, Girls Inc. of Greater Houston, the Houston Center for Contemporary Craft, and the Houston School for Deaf Children (now the Center for Hearing and Speech).